-For the last four years I have had the opportunity to work for the Cather Archive as an editorial assistant.
-My duties have included encoding documents in TEI, scanning manuscripts, writing annotations, helping with design choices, and training new staff.
-My efforts have been focused on The Complete Letters of Willa Cather, a project to digitize and publish 1500 of Cather's letters, the majority of which have never before been published.
+I have had the opportunity to work for the Cather Archive as an editorial assistant between 2014 and 2018.
+My duties included encoding documents in TEI, scanning manuscripts, writing annotations, helping with design choices, and training new staff.
+My efforts focused on The Complete Letters of Willa Cather, a project to digitize and publish 1500 of Cather's letters, the majority of which have never before been published.
+The project was funded by a grant from the NEH.
 Please check out the Cather Archive to learn more about this exciting project.

 The Walt Whitman Archive:

 As an assistant editor for the Walt Whitman Archive, I worked mainly with XSLT to organize the Archive's materials and improve the website's interface.
 I was also involved in processing manuscript images and working on TEI encoding.
 The Whitman Archive is one of the most established digital archives available and I was fortunate to work with and learn from their team.
 Please check out the Whitman Archive to learn more about the materials they have to offer.